Sunday, December 31, 2023

 Sunday, November 12, 2023

-Biophilia – a desire to connect with nature
+Biophilia – the desire to connect with nature

 Biophilia is the term used to describe the tendency for humans to seek connections with nature and other living forms (bio = life, philia = love).
 The term was first used by the psychoanalyst Eric Fromm in 1973 when he used it to describe a psychological tendency to being attracted to all living forms.
 Later, in1984, Edward O Wilson a biologist used the term biophilia to propose that the tendency for humans to be attracted to nature was partly genetic.